iguolee/Bot/thirdpart bot webhook.md

 When we received a response whose event type is bot.chat.started, we will pass this action to this webhook, You need process this action within this webhook and give us a formatted response so than we can give an answer to visitor base on your response through live chat.

-### Request and Response Data of Custom Bot webhook
+### Request and Response Data of Third-Party Bot webhook

 #### Request data

-  - `event ` -  visitor.question.asked / intent.link.clicked / bot.answer.rated / visitor.location.shared / form.collected / bot.chat.started
+  - `event ` -  visitor.question.asked / intent.link.clicked / visitor.location.shared / form.collected / bot.chat.started
   - `unique_id ` -  it is the unique id of the event.
   - `time ` -  event happens time
   - [Webhook Request Data](#webhook-request-data)